Research |

 parasitic infections (like schistosomiasis, which affects hundreds of millions of people in developing countries), and

-the ongoing COVID-19 pandemic.
+the COVID-19 pandemic.

 Mathematical models are key tools to understand drivers and controls of infectious disease dynamics and spatiotemporal dynamics in ecology.